MadD-25/MadD-25/README.md

-hello tihs is my first time using github
+hello this is my first time using github

 i have a little knowledge about progaming world, and i've made game(not to good actually hehe :>. but its still fun to play).